 However, it is not only freedom of choice in terms of delivery method that is important to consumers.
 Equally important, if not more so, is what I call information logistics, as weird as that may sound.
 That is when, where and how we communicate with the receiver after an order has been placed; from order confirmation to return policies.
 The communication before, during and after delivery plays a major role in the purchasing experience.

 1. Offer freedom of choice

 Having only one delivery method makes consumers feel trapped.
-Psychologically, being given at least two delivery options, such as standard or express, is almost a demand from today’s consumers.
+Psychologically, being given at least two delivery options, such as standard or express, is a demand from today’s consumers.